-- Do not engage with tweets claiming to be giving away money for retweeting and/or liking a tweet2. - P2P payment apps, such as PayPal, will never request money to "verify" your account, so do not accept that type of request under any circumstance2.
+- Do not engage with tweets claiming to be giving away money for retweeting and/or liking a tweet. - P2P payment apps, such as Cash App, Venmo or PayPal, will never request money to "verify" your account, so do not accept that type of request under any circumstance.